Skip to main content

 • methodology...

-If the project is between different students, each student must fill out his proposal.
+If different students do the TFG together, each student must fill out their own proposal.

-If the TFG is carried out at an external entity, the student must apply for an agreement to the careers service (scp) by filling in the agreement application form that will be found in the center classroom, section of TFG.
+If the TFG is done at an external entity, the student must request an agreement from the Professional Careers Service (SCP) by filling out the agreement request form that is in the center classroom, in the TFG section.

 Once the proposal is accepted, the student must enroll.

-The tutor/or director of the work is a teacher, researcher, professional who has the responsibility to guide the student, to support him and to follow him throughout the development process of the work and until the defense is made before an expressly constituted court.
+The tutor or director of the work is a teacher, researcher or professional who has the responsibility of guiding the student, providing support and monitoring them throughout the process of developing the work, until it is defended before a specially constituted tribunal.

-In the event that the tutor/or director of the thesis is a person external to the university, the student is also assigned an academic tutor/a thesis to guide the student in all the more academic aspects of preparation of the proposal, of the memory and of the defense.
+In the event that the tutor or director of the work is a person external to the university, the student is also assigned an academic tutor for the work to guide the student in all the more academic aspects of preparing the proposal, the report and the defense.

-• Establish together with the student a work and tutoring plan.
+• Establish a work and tutoring plan together with the student.

-• Provide support and follow-up of the student in the scheduled periods individually or in a group.
+• Provide support and monitoring to the student within the planned deadlines individually or in groups.

 • Accompany the student in the presentation and defense of the work before the court.

-• Participate in the evaluation and improvement proposals of the TFGs.
+• Participate in the evaluation and proposals for improvement of the TFG.

-3. Development of the work and preparation of the memory
+3. Development of the work and preparation of the report

-To facilitate the preparation of the report, the FCTE has drawn up templates that give guidelines to the student on how the format should be, the main sections that should be there and what content each section should have more or less .
+To facilitate the preparation of the report, the FCTE has developed templates that give the student guidelines on what the format should be, the main sections that should be included, and what content each section should have.
 These templates can be found in the Moodle classroom of the TFG subject.

-The report can be written in any of the official languages in Catalonia and in English.
-The length of the report cannot exceed 50 pages (with the exception of the TFG innova modality).
+The report can be written in any of the official languages of Catalonia and in English.
+The report cannot exceed 50 pages (with the exception of the TFG innova modality).

-The submission of the report must be done in the specific computer application of the TFG (Uvic campus, TFG, my suggestions, and click on the proposal).
+The report must be submitted in the specific TFG computer application (UVic Campus / TFG / My proposals / Click on the proposal).

 4. Defense of work

-The student must defend his work in front of the court in a public event (or behind closed doors, in the event that there are specific confidentiality commitments).
+The student must defend their work before the court in a public event (or behind closed doors, if there are specific confidentiality commitments).

-The student will have 20 minutes to make the presentation without interruptions.
-In case of demonstration, the student will have 10 extra minutes in which the members of the court can ask for clarifications.
-The members of the panel will then have 20 minutes to ask the student in turn.
-Once they are finished, the president will ask the student and the audience to leave so that the court can deliberate.
-The court will have a maximum of 15 minutes to make the decision.
+The student has 20 minutes to make the presentation without interruption.
+In the event of a demonstration, the student has an extra 10 minutes in which the members of the jury can ask for clarification.
+The members of the jury then have 20 minutes to ask the student questions.
+Once they have finished, the president asks the student and the audience to leave so that the jury can deliberate.
+The jury has a maximum of 15 minutes to make a decision.

-Then the student and the attending public will be invited to know the qualification of the work.
+The student and the audience are then invited to learn the grade of the work.

 Bibliography